 The demographic consequence of a fertility level in Israel of 2.6 Jewish children on average per woman, as opposed to 1.5 or less in other Jewish communities, with few exceptions, corresponds to a ratio of nearly 2:1 children ever born in Israel versus the diaspora.
 This dramatic contrast has obvious implications for Israel-diaspora relations in the coming decades.

 International data on Jewish education indicate past significant gender gaps.
 Male children were more likely than females to receive formal Jewish education, primarily because of their greater overall exposure to education, but also because it was considered more of a traditional duty to provide them with religious instruction.
-The bar mitzvah ceremony was considered mandatory for boys, whereas bat mitzvah ceremonies were rare until recently.
+The Lit. "son of the commandment."
+A boy who has reached legal-religious maturity and is now obligated to fulfill the commandmentsbar mitzvah ceremony was considered mandatory for boys, whereas Lit. "daughter of the commandment."
+A girl who has reached legal-religious maturity and is now obligated to fulfill the commandmentsbat mitzvah ceremonies were rare until recently.
 From the 1960s, this educational gap gradually narrowed, although as of 1990 it had still not totally disappeared.
 The relative disadvantage of Jewish women of different ages regarding exposure to formal Jewish education diminished among the younger cohorts.
 The trend toward gender equalization was particularly evident in the area of Jewish day-school attendance.
 Data from the 1970 NJPS show a Jewish educational lag of minus sixty-six percent among Jewish women vs. men aged fifty-five and over, compared with minus seventeen percent among the Jewish school-age population (aged 6–13 at that time).
 By 1990, the gap had dropped to a mere minus one percent among the 18–24 age group.
 Similar gaps in Jewish day-school exposure of women declined from minus 50 to minus 10 percent in France, from minus 44 to minus 22 percent in South Africa, and from minus 27 percent to a 2 percent female edge in Italy between the late 1960s and the 1990s.

 Gender gaps with respect to part-time Jewish education (talmudei torah, hadarim, Sunday and afternoon schools) were more variable and were affected by the different characteristics and purposes of such programs in the various countries.
 In the United States, where part-time education constituted and still largely constitutes the predominant channel of formal Jewish education, gender gaps were significantly smaller than in the case of day schools, though persisting over time.
 In France, gender gaps were generally greater and revealed a persisting male-oriented educational approach, which in part reflected the Jewish education that was received in the countries of origin (mostly North Africa) of the largely immigrant Jewish community.
 In South Africa and Italy, where day schools were the primary Jewish educational channel, gender gaps in part-time education displayed less clear trends.